Statistics and gap distributions in random Kakutani partitions and multiscale substitution tilings: Preliminaries and main results

 More generally, a {\it random substitution system} ${\bf \Sigma}$ in $\R^d$ consists of a fixed set of prototiles $\tau_{\bf \Sigma}=(T_1,\ldots,T_n)$, but now for each prototile $T_i\in\tau_{\bf \Sigma}$ there are $\ell_i\in\N$ substitution rules $\varrho_1(T_i),\ldots,\varrho_{\ell_i}(T_i)$ with substitution tiles $\omega_1(T_i),\ldots,\omega_{\ell_i}(T_i)$, and a probability vector ${\bf p}_i=(p_{i,1},\ldots,p_{i,\ell_i})$, with $p_{i,k}>0$ and $\sum_{k=1}^{\ell_i} p_{i,k}=1$.
 We denote by $\omega_{\bf \Sigma}$ the entire collection of substitution tiles that appear in the various $\omega_k (T_i)$'s.
 The case in which $\ell_i=1$ for every prototile $T_i\in\tau_{\bf \Sigma}$ will be referred to as the {\it non-random case}, and then we revert to the notation for multiscale substitution schemes given above and use $\sigma$ instead of ${\bf \Sigma}$, as in \cite{Yotam Kakutani} and \cite{SmiSol}.
 The system ${\bf \Sigma}$ is {\it normalized} if all prototiles are of unit volume, and unless otherwise stated we will assume this throughout.

 \begin{example} A random substitution system in $\R^2$ is illustrated in Figure \ref{fig: random square scheme}.
-There are $n=2$ prototiles: a white and a blue unit squares.
-The white unit square $T_1$ has $\ell_1=2$ distinct substitution rules, while the blue unit square $T_2$ has only $\ell_2=1$ substitution rule.
+There are $n=2$ prototiles: a white and a blue unit squares, where the white square $T_1$ has $\ell_1=2$ distinct substitution rules, and the blue square $T_2$ has $\ell_2=1$ substitution rule.

 \end{example}

 Given a random substitution system ${\bf \Sigma}$, we define a {\it random Kakutani sequence of partitions} $\left(\pi^{{\bf \Sigma}}_m\right)_{m\ge0}$ of $T_i\in\tau_{\bf \Sigma}$.
 Setting $\pi^{\bf \Sigma}_0:=T_i$, for every $m\in\N$ we define $\pi^{\bf \Sigma}_{m+1}$ according to Kakutani's splitting procedure and the system ${\bf \Sigma}$, namely by substituting {\bf tiles of maximal volume} in $\pi_m$, where for each such individual tile, if it is of type $i$ a substitution rule $\varrho_k(T_i)$ is randomly chosen according to ${\bf p}_i$, independently of other tile substitutions.
 The first few elements in a Kakutani sequence of partitions generated by the substitution system described in Example \ref{ex: square scheme} are illustrated in Figure \ref{fig: random square Kakutani}.